TCR Doctoral Program

 For the 2017-2018 academic year, the application deadline has passed.
 The deadline for the 2018-2019 academic year is January 15, 2018.
 No applicants will be considered until all required information arrives in the School of Graduate Studies office.
 All application materials must be postmarked before or by the deadline.

-The strongest applications are those that reference the work of our faculty, suggesting how your own interests fit with the focus of our program.
+The strongest applicants are those who reference the work of our faculty, suggesting how your own interests fit with the focus of our program and convey familiarity with the broader field.

 - A completed application form, which you submit electronically through the Graduate School website.
 We are in the process of changing our degree name from PhD in Theory and Practice of Professional Communication to PhD in Technical Communication and Rhetoric.
 Be aware that the Graduate School forms may still have the old program name.